D-Dillon/SmartSchedule/README.md

 #### **What I plan to add:**
 >1.
 A feature that tells you how long you have until your next break (nutrition, lunch, or end of day) *(curently in development)*
 >2.
 Weekend compatibility so that it doesn't just say N/A *(done, will be added in next update)*
 >3.
-Settings so that you can assign the names of classes instead of just the numbers
+Settings so that you can assign the names of classes instead of just the numbers *(will not be added in V1.1)*
 >4.
-Fix for the Wednsday algorythm so that it displays propper data
+Fix for the Wednsday algorythm so that it displays propper data *(done, will be added in next update)*

 <br/>